Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Primary security is a tangible asset for protection against loan default.

-What is Collateral Security?
+What is collateral security?

 Now, let’s talk about collateral security.
 Collateral security, as the name suggests, is additional protection that you offer to the lender if the primary security is insufficient to cover the entire loan amount.
 Collateral security can take various forms and is not directly tied to the loan.
 Let’s understand this with the help of an example.

 Suppose you own a process line and want to add a new machine to your production plant.
 You approach the lender for a loan.
 In this case, the machine will become the primary security.
 If the lender demands additional security, say you put up your company stocks, which become collateral security.
-Some characteristics of collateral security include:

 1. Supplementary protection: